abhishekSen999/matcher/README.md

 Here LeftType is CustomerOfBankA  and RightType is CustomerOfBankB</br>

 <p/>
-2. Then we would need a just Matcher
+2. Then we would need a Matcher

 ````
 Matcher<CustomerOfBankA, CustomerOfBankB> matcher =  Matcher.newInstance(CustomerOfBankA.class , CustomerOfBankB.class);